googleapis/google-cloud-ruby/help/CORE_CONCEPTS.md

 ### Installation & Setup

-Unlike PHP (which requires PECL), Ruby handles these extensions via Gems.
+Ruby handles extensions via Gems.
 If you are using `google-cloud-*` gems, these dependencies are usually installed automatically.

 **Gemfile:**